xamarinhq/test-cloud-uploader/ReadMe.md

 to create their own extensions, or to create commands that cannot be easily implemented using .NET Core.

-## Implementation details
-Most of the project contains classes ported from the XDB project, with a few small modifications:
-1. The original `ICommand` interface was splitted into two separate interfaces:
-   - `ICommand` is now only reponsible for command execution.
-   - `ICommandDescriptions` contains metadata about the command - name, summary and syntax.
-It also works as a factory for actual `ICommand` implementations.

-   That separation reduces number of dependncies and types that the `app` driver has to instantiate at each time it starts.
-At that time, it creates only descriptions for all known commands.
-These objects will be small, simple and won't have many external dependencies.
-When it detect what command should be executed, it instantiates the actual `ICommand` implementation, which will usually be more complex and require more dependencies.

-2. The `void ICommand.Execute()` method was changed to `Task ICommand.ExecuteAsync()`.

-   I expect that most commands will do work that involve IO operations, which should be implemented using asynchronous model (the new .NET APIs sometimes don't even have synchronous version).
-That is simpler to implement if the interface and driver expect asynchronous code.

-3. The `IProcessService` takes callbacks that allow the caller to be notifed about each new line wrote to stdout / stderr.
-This improves user experiences - he can see messages from the launched process in real time, instead of waiting until it exists.

 ## Build status
 | Windows | Mac      |
 |:-------:|:--------:|